Drug Courts: Are They Effective?

 With lower rates of recidivism and better recovery outcomes, drug courts are effective in helping people who have encountered problems with the law and illegal substance use.
 Decades of research back the effectiveness of these drug court programs.

-Drug courts are an effective means of managing and treating substance abuse among people who may otherwise be incriminated by law enforcement for illegal substance use.
+Drug courts are an effective means of managing and treating substance use disorder among people who may otherwise be incriminated by law enforcement for illegal substance use.

 This is an alternative to criminal court involving assessment and treatment for people with substance use disorders.